 The Cambridgeshire Fens

-The little that remains of the fenlands of East Anglia provide only a glimpse of what this desolate marsh area was like for centuries.
-Since the age of the Romans, the fens were a land of tufts of solid ground rising above shallow water, reed-beds, pools and mires.
+The little that remains of the fenlands of East Anglia provides only a glimpse of what this desolate area of marshland was like for centuries.
+Since the age of the Romans, the fens were a remote and inaccessible region composed of tufts of solid ground rising above shallow water, reed-beds, pools and mires.

 The rivers of the Welland, Witham, Glen, Nene, Cam, Great Ouse, and Little Ouse made of the fens a vast inland waterway navigable only in shallow-bottomed boats, the forerunners of today's punts.